Healthdirect Free Australian health advice you can count on.

 Are there alternatives to metformin?

-Usually, metformin is the first choice of medicine prescribed by doctors for type 2 diabetes when lifestyle changes of diet and exercise have failed.
 If metformin no longer works well enough on its own, your doctor may add another diabetes medicine to metformin.
-But if metformin is not suitable for you, your doctor may prescribe you another diabetes medicine altogether.
+If metformin is not suitable for you, your doctor may prescribe you a different diabetes medicine altogether.

 Learn more here about the development and quality assurance of healthdirect content.